linqingfan/QCSetup/README.md

 ```python
 %run start.py
 ```
-# Guide: Downloading IBKR Data & Converting to LEAN Format
+# Downloading IBKR Data & Converting to LEAN Format

-This guide outlines the steps to download 1-minute historical data from Interactive Brokers (IBKR) using a Python script and then convert that data into the format required by the QuantConnect LEAN trading engine for local backtesting.
+This following outlines the steps to download 1-minute historical data from Interactive Brokers (IBKR) using a Python script and then convert that data into the format required by the QuantConnect LEAN trading engine for local backtesting.

 ## Prerequisites

-- **Python 3.x** installed.
+- **Python 3.11** installed.
 - **Required Python Libraries:**
   - `ibapi` (Interactive Brokers Python API client)
   - `pandas`